bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Resources/Bugs.md

 Bug decoding JSON when fetching all message threads
  - error stated trying to decode [ ] but found dictionary instead.

+Bug tableView Reloading entries more than once.
+    -Added continue to skip appending if array contains value